-- Antidepressants such as amitriptyline, doxepin, imipramine (Tofranil), and nortriptyline (Pamelor)
+- Antidepressants such as amitriptyline, bupropion (Wellbutrin), clomipramine, doxepin, imipramine (Tofranil), and nortriptyline (Pamelor)

-- Antifungals such as fluconazole (Diflucan), itraconazole (Sporanox), and ketoconazole (Nizoral)
+- Antifungals such as fluconazole (Diflucan), itraconazole (Sporanox), ketoconazole (Nizoral), posaconazole (Noxafil), and voriconazole (Vfend)

-- Anti-HIV medicines such as fosamprenavir (Lexiva), indinavir (Crixivan), nelfinavir (Viracept), nevirapine (Viramune), ritonavir (Norvir), saquinavir (Invirase), and stavudine (Zerit)
+- Anti-HIV medicines such as atazanavir (Reyataz), darunavir (Prezista), delavirdine (Rescriptor), efavirenz (Sustiva), etravirine (Intelence), fosamprenavir (Lexiva), indinavir (Crixivan), lopinavir/ritonavir (Kaletra), nelfinavir (Viracept), nevirapine (Viramune), ritonavir (Norvir), saquinavir (Invirase), stavudine (Zerit) and tipranavir (Aptivus)

 - Barbiturates such as butabarbital (Butisol), pentobarbital (Nembutal), and phenobarbital